 The initial landing page, in Figure 3, is quite well put together with a host of different banking institutions listed: PostBank, ING, Volksbank & Deutsche Bank, amongst others.
 What’s clever about this landing page is the fact that all the “clickable” brand logos redirect back to the official Bundesegierung page.
 Adding a confidence boost of legitimacy is given to the user with the mention of further verification methods mentioned in the below paragraph.

 Figure 3 First Landing Page

-What makes this Phishing attempt very convincing, is the absence of a generic “please input details here” box that tends to be paired with typical attempts at credential theft.
-Instead, each banking institution listed has its own customised landing page accompanied by the logos, banners & replicated login information input boxes.
+What makes this Phishing attempt very convincing, is the absence of a generic, “please input details here” box that tends to be paired with typical attempts at credential theft.
+Instead, each banking institution listed has its own customized landing page accompanied by the logos, banners & replicated login information input boxes.